 What is social learning?

 Believe it or not, social networks existed long before My Space or even Facebook!
 Social learning happens every day and everywhere.
 However, the learning landscape has been changing, and the year 2020 only accelerated that process.
-With rapid digitization and virtual work, a majority of employees today can’t look over into their neighbor’s cubicle to ask them about a simple work question.
+With rapid digitization and virtual work, a majority of employees today can’t look over into their neighbour’s cubicle to ask them about a simple work question.
 They don’t get to go out on a coffee break and discuss issues or share knowledge and quick tips to get work done faster.
-These interactions improve relationships for sure, but they are also invaluable learning moments that are the lifeblood of organizations.
+These interactions improve relationships for sure, but they are also invaluable learning moments that are the lifeblood of organisations.
 In order for people to feel like they’re part of the bigger picture, they need to learn & grow, be challenged to perform better, and reap the rewards of performing well.
 That’s what social learning is all about.
 It’s woven into the very fabric of our society!

 The challenge for L&D is to determine how social learning can be